XXhaos/store-scraper/README.md

 # Overview

-**Game Store Catalog** is a cross-store indexing and data standardization project designed to maintain accurate, normalized information about games across multiple digital storefronts.
+This project is used to update the databases used by [Game Store Catalog](https://github.com/Ephellon/game-store-catalog)—a cross-store indexing and data standardization project designed to maintain accurate, normalized information about games across multiple digital storefronts.

 ### Supported Stores